1926 Notre Dame Fighting Irish football team

 The 1926 Notre Dame Fighting Irish football team represented the University of Notre Dame during the 1926 college football season, led by ninth-year head coach Knute Rockne.
 The Irish won all but one of their ten games, upset by Carnegie Tech in late November.
 The team was ranked No. 3 in the nation in the Dickinson System ratings released in December 1926.

+The Irish are confirmed to have worn green uniforms this season, in the game against Penn State.